-The duration score for each flight shall be based on total flight duration of the rocket, measured from first motion at liftoff from the launch pad until the moment that the first part of the rocket touches the ground (or a tree) or until it can no longer be seen due to distance or to an obstacle.
+The duration score for each flight shall be measured from first motion at liftoff from the launch pad until the moment that the section of the rocket containing the eggs touches the ground (or a tree) or until it can no longer be seen due to distance or to an obstacle.
 Times must be measured independently by two people not on the team, one of whom is the official NAR-member adult observer, using separate electronic stopwatches that are accurate to 0.01 seconds.
 The official duration will be the average of the two times, rounded to the nearest 0.01 second, with .005 seconds being rounded up to the next highest 0.01 seconds.
 If one stopwatch malfunctions, the remaining single time will be used.
-The flight duration goal is a range of 43 to 46 seconds.
-Flights with duration in the range of 43 to 46 seconds get a perfect duration score of zero.
-Duration scores for flights with duration below 43 seconds will be computed by taking the absolute difference between 43 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
-Duration scores for flights with durations above 46 seconds will be computed by taking the absolute difference between 46 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+The flight duration goal is a range of 41 to 44 seconds.
+Flights with duration in the range of 41 to 44 seconds get a perfect duration score of zero.
+Duration scores for flights with duration below 41 seconds will be computed by taking the absolute difference between 41 seconds and the measured average flight durations above 44 seconds will be computed by taking the absolute difference between 44 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+Duration scores for flights with duration to the nearest average flight duration to the nearest 1/100 second and multiplying the absolute difference between 44 seconds and the measured average flight duration to the nearest average flight duration to the nearest 1/100 second and multiplying the absolute difference between 44 seconds and the measured average flight duration to the nearest 1/100 second and multiplying this by 4.
+Duration scores for flights by 4.
 These duration scores are always a positive number or zero.
 The target duration range for flights at the Finals will be the same regardless of the altitude target.

-5. ALTITUDE SCORING
+6. ALTITUDE SCORING

 Rockets must contain one electronic altimeter of the specific commercial types approved for use in the American Rocketry Challenge that will be the sole basis for the altitude score.
-These types are the Perfectflite Pnut or Firefly or the Jolly Logic Altimeter One or Altimeter Two.
+These approved types are the Perfectflite Pnut or Firefly or the Jolly Logic Altimeter One or Altimeter Two.
 The altimeter must be inspected by an NAR official both before and after the flight, and may not be modified in any manner.
 The altimeter must be confirmed by this official before flight to not have been triggered and to be ready for flight.
 The Jolly Logic altimeters must have all previous flights erased before a scored flight.
-The peak altitude of the rocket as recorded by this altimeter and sounded or flashed out on its audible or visible light transmission post-flight will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
+The peak altitude of the rocket as recorded by this altimeter and sounded or flashed out on its audible or visible light transmission or displayed on its screen postflight will be the sole basis for judging the altitude score and this altimeter may be used for no other purpose.
 Other altimeters of other types may be used for flight control or other purposes.
-The altitude performance goal for qualification flights is 820 feet (250 meters).
+The altitude performance goal for qualification flights is 790 feet (241 meters).
 The altitude score will be the absolute difference in feet between the altitude performance goal in feet and the altimeter-reported actual flight altitude in feet (always a positive number or zero).
-The altitude performance goal for flights at the Finals will not be 820 feet; it will be 800 feet and 850 feet, with the order for these between first and second flights determined by a coin toss at the student team pre-flight briefing at the Finals.
+The altitude performance goal for flights at the Finals will not be 790 feet; it will be 765 feet and 815 feet, with the order for these between first and second flights determined by a coin toss at the student team pre-flight briefing at the Finals.

-6. FLIGHTS
+7. FLIGHTS